Analytic Conformal Blocks of $C_2$-cofinite Vertex Operator Algebras I: Propagation and Dual Fusion Products: Introduction

 \subsection{Acknowledgment}

 We are grateful to Liang Kong and Hao Zheng for many enlightening conversations.
-In particular, our definition of the vector space $\bbs_\fx(\Wbb)$ (the dual fusion product) is due to them \cite{KZ-conformal-block}.
-We would also like to thank Angela Gibney, Yi-Zhi Huang, Haisheng Li, and Robert McRae for helpful discussions.
+In particular, we owe to them the definition of the vector space $\bbs_\fx(\Wbb)$ (the dual fusion product).
+We would also like to thank Chiara Damiolini, Angela Gibney, Yi-Zhi Huang, Haisheng Li, and Robert McRae for helpful discussions.
+B.G. is supported by NSFC Grant 12401159.

 \begin{subappendices}